PHU - Disease Control programs and units

 HBV, HCV and HIV community prescriber program

-The SHBBVU is responsible for authorising doctors who work outside the Department of Health to be able to prescribe medication for hepatitis B, hepatitis C and HIV under the Australian Government's 100 Highly Specialised Drugs Scheme.
+The SHBBVU is responsible for authorising doctors who work outside NT Health to be able to prescribe medication for hepatitis B, hepatitis C and HIV under the Australian Government's 100 Highly Specialised Drugs Scheme.

 The program is managed on behalf of the NT Government by the Australasian Society for HIV Medicine (ASHM).